-£122 investment to improve Greater Manchester's rivers
+£122 million investment to improve Greater Manchester's rivers

 van at Bolton WwTW.jpgA £122 million programme of environmental investment is underway across the North West to improve 184km of the region’s rivers by 2025.